THUDM/CogDL/docs/source/install.rst

     pip install -e .

-If you want to use the modules from PyTorch Geometric (PyG), and Deep Graph Library (DGL), you can follow the instructions to install PyTorch Geometric (https://github.com/rusty1s/pytorch_geometric/#installation) and Deep Graph Library (https://docs.dgl.ai/install/index.html).
+If you want to use the modules from PyTorch Geometric (PyG), you can follow the instructions to install PyTorch Geometric (https://github.com/rusty1s/pytorch_geometric/#installation).